DataDog/dd-sdk-android/docs/timber_integration.md

 # Android Timber Integration

-Send automatically Timber logs to Datadog from your Android applications.
+Send automatically [Timber][1] logs to Datadog from your Android applications.

 **Note**: This package is an extension of the main package, so add both dependencies into your gradle file.